China's daily air passenger numbers up 7.9% in April vs March -aviation regulator

-China's aviation regulator said on Wednesday daily transported air passenger numbers rose 7.9% this month as of April 21 from March, but was only at 29% of the level seen a year ago.
+China's aviation regulator said on Wednesday daily transported air passenger numbers rose 7.9% this month, as of April 21, from March, but was only at 29% of the level seen a year ago, in a sign of how the sector's recovery remains fragile.

-China's daily flight numbers were up 1% in April from last month, but was still only at 41.6% of the level in the same period last year, the regulator said.
+The country's number of daily flights rose only 1% in April to 6,586, amounting to just 42% of daily flights before the coronavirus struck, the Civil Aviation Administration of China (CAAC) said.
+The global tourism industry is closely watching trends in China for clues to travel patterns in other major markets once the virus under control and curbs on movement are lifted.

+The International Air Transport Association noted on Tuesday how the number of domestic flights in China had plateaued, after an early upswing from mid-February into the frist week of March.
+"Actual demand is expected to be significantly weaker as load factors on these flights are reported to be low.
+China accounts for some 24% of all domestic passengers," it said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)